-For stylish shopping to suit every personality, Istanbul’s Galata district beckons.
-It’s almost impossible to walk around Galata and not stop to shop.
+For stylish shopping to suit every personality, Istanbul’s Galata and Akaretler districts beckons.
+It’s almost impossible to walk around Galata and Akaretler and not stop to shop.
 Among the options is Lomography, where travellers can find a lomo camera (perfect for taking experimental shots) in one of several playful colours.

-Atelier 55, Arzu Kaprol and Fifth Ave Galata cater to fashion-forward shoppers, whether in search for styles that are edgy, couture or vintage.
-If your heart is captured by all that glitters, Sevan Bıçakçı, known as “the lord of the rings,” creates pieces that will leave anyone breathless.
+Atelier 55 and Fifth Ave Galata cater to fashion-forward shoppers, whether in search for styles that are edgy, couture or vintage.
+If your heart is captured by all that glitters, Sevan Bıçakçı, known as the ‘’the lord of the rings’’ creates pieces at ‘’Zorlu Center’’ that will leave anyone breathless.

 For souvenirs, colourful Lunapark sells solely Turkish brands with nostalgic, traditional and humorous products; 290 Square Meters is a diverse concept store from Amsterdam, selling sneakers and quirky lifestyle products; Aponia has become an established favourite for T-shirts featuring alternative graphics.
 This store is also home to Supermind Coffee, making it an ideal place to take a break and reboot.
 Want to mix shopping with a bit of authentic Istanbul?
 Explore the lovely bookshops, cafés and hidden passageways on Istiklal Street.